akmmp241/akmmp241/README.md

 <br>

-- Specializing in/interested in backend engineering
+- Specializing/interested in Backend Engineering
 - PHP is the language I use the most
 - Love to learn devops
 - Studying MySql Database